Program Website: http://www.hiram.edu/environstudies

-INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS (GIS)-W/LAB:MM~ This course provides an introduction to Geographic Information Systems (GIS) computational systems that manage, analyze, and display geographic knowledge.
+INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS (GIS)-W/LAB:MM ~ This course provides an introduction to Geographic Information Systems (GIS) computational systems that manage, analyze, and display geographic knowledge.
 The course covers fundamental concepts in geography, mapping, and spatial analysis as applied to GIS.
 It combines lectures, associated readings, and discussions with practical lab-based instruction on basic tools and techniques for managing, processing, displaying, and interpreting spatial data using the current ArcGIS software suite of tools from ESRI (Environmental Systems Research Institute).
 The broad applicability of this technology to analyze processes occurring on the surface of the planet make this course particularly useful for students who are interested in investigating natural (e.g., environmental, biological, geological) and human-driven (demographic, economic, historical, transportation, etc.) processes.
-This course fulfills the Modeling Methods requirement.

 Core: Modeling Methods

-CONSERVATION BIOLOGY-W/LAB~ Conservation Biology is the study of species diversity in human-impacted landscapes.
+CONSERVATION BIOLOGY-W/LAB ~ Conservation Biology is the study of species diversity in human-impacted landscapes.
 As human populations grow and the demand for natural resources increases human activities inevitably erode the integrity of natural ecosystems.
 This erosion leads to the loss of species, both locally and globally.
 In this course we will study what biodiversity is, how it arises and why it is important both for ecosystem functions and human well-being.
 We will also examine how human economic activities impact the natural world, the ecological mechanisms at work in the process of species extinction, and how research in conservation biology has led to the development of ways to halt or even reverse species loss.
-A revised version of this course is offered as EVST/BIOL 34400 for three (3) hours.
-This course is also listed as Biology 34400.
+A revised version of this course is offered as EVST 34400 or BIOL 34400 for three (3) hours.
+This course is also listed as BIOL 34300.
 Student must also register for a EVST 34300 lab.
-Prerequisite: EVST/BIOL (241 or 24100) or BIOL (341 or 34100) or permission.
+Prerequisite: EVST/BIOL 24100 or BIOL 34100 or permission.
 The breakdown between lecture and lab hours is for administrative office use only.
 This course may only be taken as 4 credit hours.

-SENIOR SEMINAR~ Through this capstone seminar, students pursue independent, interdisciplinary research on a topic strongly tied to their individual Area of Emphasis.
+SENIOR SEMINAR ~ Through this capstone seminar, students pursue independent, interdisciplinary research on a topic strongly tied to their individual Area of Emphasis.
 This research culminates in a formal paper and public presentation.
 The seminar meetings act as a gathering place for students and faculty to focus on the development of specific skills, share ideas, and discuss questions and challenges related to their research.
-Prerequisites: INTD 22500 and EVST 21000.
 Offered each spring.

-INDEPENDENT RESEARCH~ Provides an on-campus alternative to the internship (Environmental Studies 498 or 49800).
+INDEPENDENT RESEARCH ~ Provides an on-campus alternative to the internship (EVST 498000).
 Students investigate an environmental concern through library research, personal investigation, interviews, etc., and produce a paper, report, or brochure that assembles findings and conclusions.
 Students must receive approval from the Environmental Board before registering for this course.
-Prerequisites: Environmental Studies core courses, senior standing, and permission of Environmental Studies advisor(s).
+Prerequisites: Environmental studies core courses, senior standing, and permission of environmental studies advisor(s).